 In the late 1930s, the Oswego Presbyterian Church was looking for a new pastor after the Rev. John Klein accepted a call to a church in Denver, Colorado.
 After a search, they reached out to the Rev. Horace Larsen who was then filling the pulpit at West Liberty, Iowa, inviting him to come to Oswego to see how he and the congregation liked each other.
 He spoke at the service in Oswego on the last Sunday in April 1938, and on March 8 the congregation voted to offer him the position.

 When Rev. Larsen moved his family to Oswego, he also brought along the tools of his avocation as a commercial artist.
 For a few years, Larsen had been creating plaques with Biblical themes that he sold through religious supply houses.
 For each plaque, Larsen hand-carved the armature from which a latex mold would be made.
-Then the mold was filled with a relatively new plaster-like product being manufactured by U.S. Gypsum called Hydrocal.
+Then the mold was filled with a relatively new, extremely hard plaster-like product called Hydrocal being manufactured by U.S. Gypsum.

 Deposits of gypsum were discovered in the late 1840s along the Des Moines River near Fort Dodge, Iowa.
-After mining began in 1872, millions of tons of the stuff have been removed from the extensive gypsum beds.
-Over the years U.S. Gypsum—now known as USG—developed a number of gypsum-based products, including Hydrocal.
+Since mining began in 1872, millions of tons of the stuff have been removed from the extensive gypsum beds.
+First used to manufacture Plaster of Paris and as a soil additive, over the years U.S. Gypsum—now known as USG—developed a number of other gypsum-based products, including Hydrocal.
 The company still markets Hydrocal, advertising it as a “Multi-purpose gypsum cement ideal for both solid and hollow casting of lamp bases and figurines.
 High green strength minimizes breakage during removal from the most intricate latex molds.
 Achieves a stark, white color, making it ideal for accepting colorants.”

 For Larsen’s purposes, Hydrocal was perfect.
-It’s drying time was not overly fast, and the plaques made from it dried extremely hard, durable, and dead white in color, which meant it was easier to paint them.
+It’s drying time was not overly fast allowing easy removal from molds, and the plaques made from it dried extremely hard, durable, and dead white in color, which meant it was easier to paint them.

 Larsen had produced plaques for a year or two in West Liberty, and continued to do the same when he arrived in Oswego.
 At first, he worked alone in the basement of his home, the church parsonage.
 As he chatted with members of the congregation, he found at least one who was interested in partnering in producing the plaques.